ministryofjustice/send-legal-mail-to-prisons/README.md

 A Typescript application to allow creating and scanning barcodes for legal mail (aka rule39 mail).

 ### Team
-This application is in development by the Farsight Consulting team `Send legal mail to prisons`.
-They can be contacted on MOJ Slack channel `#prisoner_transactions_team`.
+This application is currently being rolled out in a Public Beta.
+The project is currently looking for a new owner.

 ### Health
 The application has a health endpoint found at `/health` which indicates if the app is running and is healthy.